Zenithar/KubeHound/docs/kep/2024-0001-risk-engine-externalisation.md

 ingestion.
 The risk engine will return the risk analysis results to the core codebase for graph embedding.

-### Risk Engine Decisions
+## Risk Engine Decisions

 The risk engine will be used to define:

-- The resource's criticality (High, Medium, Low)
+- The resource's criticality (High, Medium, Low).
-- The resource's compromise status (Compromised, Not Compromised)
+- The resource's compromise status (Compromised, Not Compromised).

 These decisions will be embedded in the vertices and edges of the KubeHound graph to allow the core codebase to query the graph and to get the results based on the risk analysis (e.g. critical paths from a compromised resource).

-### Example
+## Example

 This section provides examples of how the risk engine will be used to determine the risk of a Kubehound resource.

 > These examples are illustrative and do not represent the final implementation.

-#### Pod Security Context
+### Pod Security Context

 The risk engine will be able to check the pods' security context and determine if the security context is set correctly.
 The risk engine will be able to check the following:

-- The pod is running as a privileged pod
+- The pod is running as a privileged pod.
-- The pod is running as a non-root pod
+- The pod is running as a non-root pod.
-- The pod has mounted sensitive volumes
+- The pod has mounted sensitive volumes.

-#### Container Image Security
+### Container Image Security

 The risk engine will be able to check the security of the container images and determine if the container images are secure.
 The risk engine will be able to check the following:

-- The container image has identified vulnerabilities
+- The container image has identified vulnerabilities.
-- The container image is running with the latest version
+- The container image is running with the latest version.

 For performance reasons, the risk engine should consume the results of the image and vulnerability scanning tools.
 Querying these tools inline would be too slow.
 The scanning reports should be used as support material for the risk engine.

-#### RBAC Permissions
+### RBAC Permissions

 The risk engine will be able to check the RBAC permissions and determine if the permissions are set correctly.
 The risk engine will be able to check the following: